 We recently conducted a survey in which one of the questions included “How would you dispose of an old mattress?”
-Many people were unsure, whilst other answers were rather shocking.
+Many people were unsure, while other answers were somewhat shocking.
 So, we thought perhaps it’s best to offer some advice on the do’s and don’ts on the correct mattress disposal process.

 Buying a mattress is the easy part, however, if you’re replacing the old one you’ll almost certainly need to consider some kind of mattress disposal method to make way for your new one.
 There are plenty of options available, however depending on where in the world you are some services may not be viable solutions.
 Please read below for some helpful tips, hopefully at least one option could be the way forward:

 How To Dispose Of A Mattress